 A new initiative has been launched by the Massachusetts Office of Consumer Affairs and Business Regulation (OCABR) to educate consumers about the pitfalls of internet scams.
 They have recently launched an educational campaign that includes a fake ‘scam’ website.
+To insure to educate consumers about internet scames, with conversion rate optimization strategies, it will allow more people to visit your website.

 There are two components to this website: the first is a â€œteaserâ€ page that appears to sell the consumer an irresistible deal.
 It has been modeled to look very much like many of the websites that promise guaranteed results, but in fact deliver nothing in return for the consumerâ€™s money, or result in identity theft of consumerâ€™s personal information.
 On clicking any of the links to find out more information, the consumer is directed to a second page that reveals that the first page is an example of a scam and is brought to the consumer by the Massachusetts Office of Consumer Affairs.